Golden Earring: Later years (1990s–2021)

 In 1991, Golden Earring had another hit in the Netherlands with "Going to the Run", a rock-ballad about a Hells Angels motorcycle gang member who was a friend of the band and died in a crash.
-The Russian rock band Aria made a successful cover of "Going to the Run" as "Беспечный ангел" ("Careless Angel").
+The Russian heavy metal band Aria made a successful cover of "Going to the Run" as "Беспечный ангел" ("Careless Angel").
 Between 1992 and 2004, the band released three acoustic live unplugged albums, which became quick successes.
 The first, The Naked Truth, sold 450,000 copies within the first few years and became the third-best selling album of 1993 in the Netherlands.

 Golden Earring celebrated their 50th anniversary in 2011, which the Dutch postal service honored with a stamp that contained a music link: when a smartphone with a special app is held up to the music stamp, Golden Earring's "Radar Love" plays.

 On 11 May 2012, the band released what was to prove to be their final studio album, Tits 'n Ass.

 On 5 February 2021, the band's manager announced to the Dutch press that the band's active career was over due to George Kooymans' serious ALS illness.

-Reunion and death of George Kooymans (2025–present)
+Reunion and death of George Kooymans (2025–2026)

 In January 2025, the band announced that they would play one final concert, titled "Golden Earring: One Last Night", at the Rotterdam Ahoy on 30 January 2026.
 Due to his ALS diagnosis, Kooymans was not scheduled to play, but several famous Dutch artists were to perform with the band, and five euros from each ticket sold went to ALS research.
 Because of extra demand, four more shows from 26 to 29 January were added, which also all sold out immediately.

 Kooymans died on 22 July 2025 at the age of 77.

+The five farewell shows took place from 26 to 30 January 2026.
+Golden Earring performed their songs with Dutch artists such as Son Mieux, Acda en De Munnik, Maan, Davina Michelle, Danny Vera and Di-rect.
+The shows concluded with a pre-recorded video of Kooymans playing the song "Hold Me Now".